yucicheung/Mini_Tools/WechatTools/README.md

 - [x] Attach tuling robot in wechat to achieve auto-reply.
 - [x] Send predefined message to specified chatroom.
-- [ ] Complete sending-on-time function for `msgSenderOnTimeToChatroom.py`.
+- [x] Complete sending-on-time function for `onTimeMsgSenderToChatroom.py`.
 - [ ] Make robot more intelligent, extented to open music player by sending messages using NeteaseMusic API.
 - [ ] Compatile to more file formats like pictures and voice message.
 - [ ] **Save the files sent from `filehelper` automatically.**